 A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-To add one to your home, get in touch with an expert for smart thermostat installation in Muldrow.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Muldrow.

 One of the first things to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
+To reset, it helps to record existing temperature settings so you have them if they get erased.
 Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Turns your Nest off and starts it back up while remembering your settings.
+• Restart: Shuts your Nest down before rebooting it with your settings.
 Another way to restart is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
+With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.

 • All Settings: The most far-reaching option, using the All Settings reset option removes all your personal settings and learning.